ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

 Follow any instructions output by the console.

 Then, users can configure a new experiment by updating the environment variables in ``config.yaml`` to reflect the desired experiment configuration.
 Detailed instructions can be viewed in :numref:`Section %s <UserSpecificConfig>`.
 Parameters and valid values are listed in :numref:`Chapter %s <ConfigWorkflow>`.
-After adjusting the configuration file, regenerate the experiment by running python ``generate_FV3LAM_wflow.py``.
+After adjusting the configuration file, generate the new experiment by running python ``generate_FV3LAM_wflow.py``.
 Check progress by navigating to the ``$EXPTDIR`` and running ``rocotostat -w FV3LAM_wflow.xml -d FV3LAM_wflow.db -v 10``.

 .. _CleanUp: